nextredo/eboard-remote/PROGRESS LOG.md

-## 17/7/2020
+## 17/07/2020
-Begun this progress log at about 7pm, realised I needed it as I'd just been dumping my notes and basic progress into my README file - probably not great practice
+Begun this progress log at about 7pm (finished about 1am the next day), realised I needed it as I'd just been dumping my notes and basic progress into my README file - probably not great practice
 - Also put a whole bunch of stuff into notes.md
 - Resoldered connector for rotary enc